teddy8193/portfolio-analysis-tool/README.md

 # Portfolio Analysis Tool
 ## Abstract
 This is a repository of the Portfolio Analysis Tool, which is designed to help people analyze stock performance.
+The app retrieves stock data from Yahoo!Finance API.

 ## App
 https://portfolio-analysis-tool.streamlit.app/